sachin08/sachin08/README.md

 - 👋 Hi, I’m Sachin
-- 👀 I’m interested in DevOps [Kubernetes/Docker/Terraform/AppDynamics/Prometheus/Jenkins/TeamCity/Github/Gitlab/CI/CD/CT/CM]
+- 👀 I’m interested in DevOps Tools and Practices
-- 🌱 I’m currently learning Prometheus
+- 🌱 I’m currently learning Prometheus and Rediscovering Python
 - 💞️ I’m looking to collaborate on K8s/Docker Images
 - 📫 How to reach me : Email me at : mrsachinpanchal8@gmail.com, Connect on Linkedin : linkedin.com/in/sachinpanchal8